Please Login to view your profile.

 What is an Attack Animation Spritesheet?

-An attack animation spritesheet contains sequential frames of a character performing combat actions - sword swings, punches, kicks, spell casts, and ranged attacks.
-Unlike looping walk cycles, attack animations typically play once when triggered and return to idle.
-They are essential for action games, RPGs, fighting games, and any game featuring combat mechanics.
+An attack animation spritesheet contains sequential frames of a character performing combat actions — sword swings, punches, kicks, spell casts, bow draws, and ranged projectile throws.
+Unlike looping walk cycles, attack animations are single-play sequences: they trigger once on player input, play through anticipation, strike, and recovery phases, then return to idle.
+They're essential for action platformers, RPGs, fighting games, hack-and-slash, and any game with combat mechanics.

-• Sword slash, punch, kick, and spell cast types
+• Sword slash, axe chop, punch, kick, spell cast, and bow draw types

 Features